"To increase Hungary's global competitiveness by enhancing the country's attractiveness for investments."

 Cooperation with Committees: The Investment PTF cooperated and regularly exchanged views on key taxation related issues with the Tax Committee.
 The Investment PTF also cooperated on a regular basis with the Electronic Manufacturers’ Committee in the preparations for the regular AmCham-Ministry for National Economy Strategic Working Group meetings.

-The Investment Policy Task Force is committed to:
+In 2019 the Investment Policy Task Force is committed to:

 - Work closely with strategic partners (HIPA, NGM, Ministry of Justice) on realizing the above goals;